srijan-paul/srijan-paul.github.io/src/content/blog/monparsing.md

 [('f',"oobar")]
 ```

-As a random aside, we can use the
+As an aside, we can use the
 [sequencing (>>) operator](https://hackage.haskell.org/package/base-4.16.1.0/docs/Prelude.html#v:-62--62-) to write more concise code at times.
 Consider the function `string` for example, where `string "foo"` returns a parser that only accepts strings which begin with "foo".